-During 2015, we expect to invest approximately \$2.5 billion in expansion capital expenditures related to organic growth, excluding acquisitions.
+During 2016, we expect to invest in expansion capital expenditures related to organic growth.
 This includes spending to capture more value from existing assets such as the Marcus Hook Industrial Complex, our crude pipelines, our bulk marine terminals and our patented blending technology.
-Expansion capital expenditures in 2015 will also include continued progress on our previously announced growth projects:
+Expansion capital expenditures in 2016 will also include continued progress on our previously announced growth projects:

-- Mariner East 1 and Mariner East 2.
-Mariner East 1 is a pipeline project to deliver NGLs from the Marcellus Shale areas in Western Pennsylvania to Marcus Hook, Pennsylvania, which commenced propane operations in the fourth quarter 2014 and is expected to commence ethane operations in the fourth quarter 2015.
-Mariner East 2 is the second phase of the project, which will expand the initial takeaway capacity to 345,000 barrels per day.
-In addition to delivering NGLs from the Marcellus and Utica shale areas of Western Pennsylvania, Mariner East 2 will also deliver NGLs from the shale areas in West Virginia and Eastern Ohio.
-Mariner East 1 and Mariner East 2 will deliver NGLs to our Marcus Hook Industrial Complex on the Delaware River in Pennsylvania, where it will be processed, stored and distributed to various local, domestic and waterborne markets.
-Mariner East 2 is expected to commence operations by the end of 2016. - Permian Express 2.
-The Permian Express 2 pipeline project provides for the transport of crude oil from the Permian Basin, with origins in multiple locations in West Texas: Midland, Garden City and Colorado City.
-With an initial capacity of approximately 200,000 barrels per day, Permian Express 2 began to deliver to multiple refiners and markets in July 2015. - Permian Longview and Louisiana Extension.
+- Mariner East 2.
+Our Mariner East project transports NGLs from the Marcellus and Utica Shale areas in Western Pennsylvania, West Virginia and Eastern Ohio to destinations in Pennsylvania, including our Marcus Hook Industrial Complex on the Delaware River, where they are processed, stored and distributed to local, domestic and waterborne markets.
+The first phase of the project, referred to as Mariner East 1, consisted of interstate and intrastate propane and ethane service and commenced operations in the fourth quarter of 2014 and the first quarter of 2016, respectively.
+The second phase of the project, referred to as Mariner East 2, will expand the total takeaway capacity to 345,000 barrels per day for interstate and intrastate propane, ethane and butane service, and is expected to commence operations in the first half of 2017. - Permian Longview and Louisiana Extension.
 This project will enable us to provide takeaway capacity for approximately 100,000 additional barrels per day out of the basin at Midland, Texas to be transported to the Longview, Texas area as well as destinations in Louisiana utilizing a combination of our proprietary crude oil system as well as third party pipelines.
-The project is expected to commence operations in mid-2016. - Delaware Basin Extension.
-The Delaware Basin Extension project will provide shippers with new takeaway capacity from the rapidly growing Delaware Basin area in New Mexico and West Texas to
+The project is expected to commence operations in the third quarter 2016. - Delaware Basin Extension.
+The Delaware Basin Extension project will provide shippers with new takeaway capacity from the rapidly growing Delaware Basin area in New Mexico and West Texas to Midland, Texas.

-Midland, Texas.
 The project is anticipated to have initial capacity to transport approximately 100,000 barrels per day.
-The pipeline is expected to be operational in mid-2016.

-- Allegheny Access.
-The Allegheny Access project provides transport of refined products from the Midwest to markets in Eastern Ohio and Western Pennsylvania.
-The pipeline commenced operations during the first quarter 2015. - Bayou Bridge.
-The Bayou Bridge pipeline project consists of newly constructed pipeline that will deliver crude oil from Nederland, Texas to Lake Charles, Louisiana.
-The Bayou Bridge pipeline is a joint project with ETP and Phillips 66, and we will be the operator of the pipeline.
-Commercial operations are expected to begin in the first quarter 2016. - Bakken Pipeline.
+The pipeline is expected to commence operations in the third quarter 2016. - Bayou Bridge.
+The Bayou Bridge pipeline project consists of newly constructed pipeline that delivers crude oil from Nederland, Texas to refinery markets in Louisiana.
+Commercial operations from Nederland, Texas to Lake Charles, Louisiana commenced in the second quarter 2016, with continued progress on an extension of the pipeline segment to St. James, Louisiana, which is expected commence operations in the second half 2017.
+The Bayou Bridge pipeline is a joint project with ETP and Phillips 66, and we are the operator of the pipeline. - Bakken Pipeline.
 The Bakken pipeline project consists of existing and newly constructed pipelines that are expected to provide aggregate takeaway capacity of approximately 450,000 barrels per day of crude oil from the Bakken/Three Forks production area in North Dakota to key refinery and terminalling hubs in the Midwest and Gulf Coast, including our Nederland terminal.
 The ultimate takeaway capacity target for the project is 570,000 barrels per day.
 The Bakken pipeline is a joint project with ETP and Phillips 66, and we expect to reach agreement to become the operator of the pipeline system.

-During 2016, we expect to invest approximately \$2.5 billion in expansion capital expenditures related to organic growth, excluding acquisitions.
-The expansion capital expenditure estimate includes spending on previously announced growth projects, excluding acquisitions, and to capture more value from existing assets.
+Commercial operations are expected to commence in the fourth quarter 2016.